 This is an incredibly important question to ask for basically every job.

 It gives you a good idea of what the company prioritizes in terms of work performance.
-Which can be very telling about a company in general and the answer can help you determine if this is a company that you will be a good fit for.
+Which can be very telling about a company in general.
+And it the answer can help you determine if this is a company that you will be a good fit for.

 This question also shows the interviewer that you care about doing positive work and hitting/surpassing their expectations.